-We keep all information in Our database(s) in-house on standalone, encrypted computers; regular backups are made at multiple secure locations, encrypted again, and password-protected with complex unique passwords that may get changed randomly and / or regularly to boost security even further, and also including additional two-factor authentication to help lock down protections.
+We keep all information in Our office database(s) in-house on standalone, encrypted computers; regular backups are made to multiple secure locations, encrypted again, and password-protected with complex unique passwords that may get changed randomly and / or regularly to boost security even further, and We also include additional two-factor authentication to help lock down protections.

-We also use Virtual Private Networks (VPNs) to further protect Our data and client data both at Our home offices and when travelling and using publicly accessible networks.
+We also use Virtual Private Networks (VPNs) to further protect Our data and client data both at Our home offices and when away from home office, travelling, and when using publicly accessible networks.

 7.6.8 We do not process online payments on Our website directly.
-So We never see buyer full credit card or debit card details.
-Instead, We use trusted and proven third party providers like Paypal and Freshbooks.com, who securely process PayPal payments, credit card payments and debit card payments on Our behalf.
+So We never see, or have access to, buyer full credit card or debit card details.
+Instead, We use trusted and proven third party providers like Paypal, who securely process PayPal payments, credit card payments and debit card payments on Our behalf.

 7.6.9 Our client invoicing service also uses and carries out comprehensive secure https:// processing and protection of data.

-7.6.10 If We opt to use a different invoicing service, We will take all reasonable steps to maintain and protect the privacy of data.
+7.6.10 We may change Our invoicing service and method at any time.
+If We opt to use a different invoicing service, We will take all reasonable steps to maintain and protect the privacy of data.

 8. Do We Share Your Data?

-8.1 Subject to section 8.2, We will not share any of your data with any third parties for any purposes.
+8.1 Subject to section 8.2 and 8.4, We will not share any of your data with any third parties for any purposes.

 8.2 In certain circumstances, We may be legally required to share certain data held by Us, which may include your personal data, for example, when managing invoicing services, where We are involved in legal proceedings, where We are complying with legal obligations, a court order, or a governmental authority.

 8.4 We may sometimes contract with third parties to supply products and services to you on Our behalf.
-These may include payment processing, delivery of goods, search engine facilities, advertising, and marketing.
+These may include email subscription management, payment processing, delivery of goods, search engine facilities, advertising, and marketing.

 In some cases, the third parties may require access to some or all of your data.
 Where any of your data is required for such a purpose, We will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, Our obligations, and the obligations of the third party under the law.